zh54321/EntraTokenAid/README.md

 This tool should bridges this gap with a lightweight, standalone PowerShell solution that works even on the customers Windows systems.

 ---

 ## Features

-- **No dependencies**: A pure PowerShell single-file module that works on Windows systems (tested in PS 5&7) and on Linux.
+- **No dependencies**: A pure PowerShell single-file module that works on Windows systems (tested in PS 5&7) and partially on Linux.
 - **Interactive Authentication**: Supports both OAuth Auth Code Flow and Device Code Flow.
 - **Flexible Refresh**: Obtain access tokens for any API and client using refresh tokens.
 - **CAE Support**: By default, requests CAE (Continuous Access Evaluation) capable access tokens, valid for 24 hours.